 Traditionally, doctors have recommended that people who are experiencing a flare of acute diverticulitis should follow a clear liquid diet.
 They may then progress to a low fiber diet until their symptoms have improved.
-Once a person’s symptoms are better, some sources recommend they follow a high fiber diet.
+Once a person’s symptoms are better,

 - high fiber ready-to-eat bran cereal